Dark Souls II: Plot

+Expansions

+The three The Lost Crowns DLCs add side-stories each featuring three other daughters of Manus and a quest to obtain the crown of three other kings whose rule has long ended.
+Once completed, the player can return to the place where Vendrick hid his power from Nashandra and obtain a fourth crown that combines the other three and cures the player of undeath.

 Development

 Dark Souls II was announced at the Spike Video Game Awards on December 7, 2012.
 Hidetaka Miyazaki, who served as the director on Dark Souls, acted as a supervisor, while the game was directed by Tomohiro Shibuya and Yui Tanimura.

 Dark Souls II features gameplay mechanics similar to its predecessor; Shibuya stated that he had no intention of changing the controls.
 The game features a whole new world, with many weapons that are used to fight the monsters in the game.
 Covenants, a feature in the original Dark Souls, that allowed the player to align with different factions, make a reappearance, though it is easier to understand and more accessible.
 The game world is roughly the same size as in Dark Souls, though content density is much richer, and gives players more freedom in how to progress, with the beginning of the game more accessible to newcomers.
 The game retains the challenging gameplay characteristic of the original, as Tanimura explained: "We do not plan on having an Easy Mode since we are creating this game with a thought that challenge and difficulty are core elements of the game."

 The development team utilized a more powerful graphics engine for the sequel.
 New challenges, adding to the series' documented difficulty level, were also added.
 The game features a more advanced AI system, that allows enemies to react to a wider range of actions by the player.
 In September 2013, an announcement regarding the delay of the PC version was made by Tanimura who said it was necessary to ensure it was optimal.